govfresh/govfresh.github.io/_papers/california-alpha.md

 * Optimize performance
 * Make it accessible and inclusive
 * Do the hard work to make things simple- understand context

+Before shipping a feature, each release was checked for accessibility, readability, and user testing.

 #### Development